arblocki/ProjectSiren/README.md

 # Project Siren

-Project Siren is a web app built to help you discover new music based on the detailed metrics on the Spotify Web API.
+Project Siren is a web app built to help you discover new music using a more direct interface with the Spotify Web API.
+Individually tweak the audio features and recommendation seeds to acquire a playlist that is exactly what you want to listen to at a moment's notice.

-Generate new playlists based on the musical metrics of your existing playlists, certain songs that you have been enjoying, or other individual selections.
+Generate new playlists based on the audio features of your existing playlists, certain songs that you have been enjoying, or other individual selections.